 10. The Jardin d’Acclimatation

-Also located in the Bois de Boulogne is one of our favourite family hangouts.
+Also located in the Bois de Boulogne is one of our favorite family hangouts.
 This quintessential French amusement park has fantasy carousels, a lake, a mini zoo, interactive playgrounds, ‘les guignols’ puppet theatre, pony/donkey/camel rides, giant trampolines, restaurants and more.
 When it’s hot outside, sprinklers and misters around the park will cool you down.
 Its Maison des Ateliers offers a variety of workshops throughout the year for children and adults.
 Located just minutes from the Arc de Triomphe, it’s sure to become one of your family’s favorite Parisian destinations at any time of year.

 Get sporty in Paris